codepath/android_guides/Configuring-a-Parse-Server.md

 ### Browsing Parse Data

+There are several options that allow you to view the data.
+First, you can use the `mLab` viewer to examine the store data.
+Second, you can setup the open source verson of the Parse Dashboard, which gives you a similar UI used in hosted Parse.
+Finally, you can use Robomongo.

+#### mLab

 The hosted Parse instance deployed uses [mLab](https://mlab.com/) (previously called MongoLab) to store all of your data. mLab is a hosted version of [MongoDB](https://www.mongodb.org/) which is a document-store which uses JSON to store your data.

 If you are using Heroku, you can verify whether the objects were created by clicking on the MongoDB instance in the Heroku panel: